argouml-tigris-org/argouml/src_new/README.txt

   dir
 to see everything in the ArgoUML folder.
 You should have the argouml.jar file present in this folder.
-Note that you need all downloaded jar files together in this directory (except if you downloaded modules.
-There jar files should be in the ext subdirectory).
+Note that you need all downloaded jar files together in this directory.

 Then type
   java -jar argouml.jar